 - swelling with redness, pain, itchiness, or tenderness that persists

 If a person notices similar signs and symptoms, it would be best to speak with a healthcare professional.

-They may recommend that the person visits the hospital so that doctors can perform a physical examination.
+They may recommend that the person visit the hospital so doctors can perform a physical examination.

-However, it is always safer to speak with a doctor if a person notices something unusual.
-This includes new spots on the skin that won’t go away, bleeding spots, or sores that do not heal.
+A person should speak with a doctor if they notice something unusual.
+This includes new spots on the skin that do not go away, bleeding spots, or sores that do not heal.